What is website user experience?

 4. Landing pages

-Microcopy, the functional text that makes up elements like buttons, calls to action, form labels and tooltips, plays an important supporting role in helping visitors to use your site.
+Microcopy, the functional text that makes up elements like buttons, calls to action, form labels, and tooltips, plays an important supporting role in helping visitors to use your site.
 It can inform, reassure, explain and signpost users towards where they’re going.
-Adding a simple line of explanatory text, for example an explanation of how information will be used next to a form field for a user’s phone number, could make the difference between a successful purchase and an abandoned cart.
+Adding a simple line of explanatory text, for example, an explanation of how the information will be used next to a form field for a user’s phone number could make the difference between a successful purchase and an abandoned cart.

 6. White space

 Like homes, websites are at their best when they’re clean and free of clutter.
-White space doesn’t have to be literally white – it can be whatever colour works for your visual look and feel.
-What matters is that you allow enough empty space between page elements so that the user doesn’t end up with information overload and become confused.
+White space doesn’t have to be literally white – it can be whatever color works for your visual look and feel.
+What matters is that you allow enough empty space between page elements so that the user doesn’t end up with information overload and becomes confused.

 Hyperlinks are one of two main ways users travel between pages on your website.
 (The other one is your navigation bar or menu.)
 Link text needs to be visually differentiated, using a different color or underlined formatting, so that they’re eye-catching for users scan-reading the page.
 It should also be unique and provide some information about where the link leads – not just “click here” or “read more”.